Riders x Derechos (Riders for Rights)

 Riders x Derechos was founded by a group of food delivery riders in Spain to negotiate better working conditions with the respective platforms.

-In Spain, food delivery riders, notably those affiliated to Deliveroo, founded a Facebook group ‘Riders x Derechos’ (Riders for Rights), to negotiate better working conditions with the respective platforms, including a change of the employment status from self-employed to employee.
-They have also set up the ‘National Association of Bike Courier Services’ (‘Asociación Nacional de Ciclomensajería’), which tries to support and offer useful information for delivery riders in regards to taxation and accident insurance.
+In Spain, food delivery riders, notably those affiliated to Deliveroo, established a Facebook group ‘Riders x Derechos’ (Riders for Rights), to negotiate better working conditions with the respective platforms, including a change of the employment status from self-employed to employee.
+They have also set up the ‘National Association of Bike Courier Services’ (‘Asociación Nacional de Ciclomensajería’), which tries to support and offer useful information for delivery riders in regard to taxation and accident insurance.

 - More than fifty social and collective organizations demand that the law end the exploitation of false self-employed by digital platforms (Más de medio centenar de organizaciones sociales y colectivos exigen que la ley termine con la explotación de falsos autónomos por las plataformas digitales)

 - Riders require a registration of platforms (Els riders exigeixen un registre de plataformes)

 - Riders X Derechos claims to include the registry of platforms and their algorithms to the government's draft and is opposed to the regulation focusing only on riders after the supreme has already ruled on the matter (Riders X Derechos reclama incluir el registro de plataformas y sus algoritmos al borrador del gobierno y se muestra contrario a que la regulación se centre únicamente en los riders después que el supremo ya se haya pronunciado al respecto)

 - Riders X Derechos takes a position in a meeting with representatives of the Ministry of Labour and Agenda 2030 (Riders X Derechos se posiciona en reunión con representantes del Ministerio de trabajo y Agenda 2030)